bitkunst/NestJS_Study_V2/mycv/README.md

 ### synchronize : true

--   we only make use of the `synchronize : true` feature in a `development environment`
+-   we only make use of the `"synchronize: true"` feature in a `development environment`
 -   we never run that synchronize feature of true in a production environment
 -   When we start to move our application into a production environment, we're not going to rely upon that synchronize flag anymore,
 -   Instead we're going to write out migration files